shotashirai/Data-Analysis-Pipeline/README.md

 ##### Function: data_profile()

-This function returns profile of a dataframe.
+This function returns the profile of a dataframe.
 To improve the performance,

-- replace an original method with built-in function
+- replace an original method with a built-in function

 - reduce dataframes created and use a single dataframe to store the information

 ##### Function: gen_lagdata()

-This function is used for generating lag feature.
+This function is used for generating lag features.
 In the optimized version,

 - removed `df.copy()`